drliamoneil/drliamoneil.github.io/_pages/markdown.md

 </details>

 ### Self-Efficacy
-A person's judgement of their capability to execute a course of action that is required to produce a given outcome.
+A person's judgement of their capability to execute the behaviors that are required to produce a given outcome.
 <details>
   <summary>Readings</summary>
   <h3>Theory</h3>